 Alcohol is a central nervous system (CNS) depressant.
 When people drink daily, their bodies become dependent on alcohol.
 At this point, the CNS can no longer adapt to the lack of alcohol, so it malfunctions with withdrawal symptoms.

-For heavy drinkers and regular drinkers, their brain is exposed to the depressant effects of alcohol.
-Once the body becomes dependent on alcohol, it needs more and more of the substance to produce the same effects.
+Heavy drinkers and regular drinkers expose their brains to the depressant effects of alcohol.
+Once the body becomes dependent on alcohol, it needs more and more of the substance to produce the same results.
 However, the body becomes so accustomed to the substances that it requires them to function correctly.